 In April 1998, the decisions to list all species of sturgeon in the CITES Appendices entered into effect, covering all Sturgeon products including Caviar.

 In April 2000, CITES agreed on a universal labelling system for the identification of Caviar that came into effect and in the EU on 1 January 2002.

-All original tins into which caviar is directly packed irrespective of size and tins of repackaged caviar, must be affixed with a non-reusable label that includes a unique code.
-The label must either seal the container or the caviar must be packaged in such a manner as to permit visual evidence of any opening of the container.
-The uniform labelling system applies to all caviar produced for commercial purposes, and includes re-packaged caviar.
-The provisions requiring all caviar containers to be labelled have applied since the entry into force on 25th May 2006.
+All original tins in which Caviar is directly supplied, irrespective of size as well as tins of repackaged Caviar, must be affixed with a non-reusable label that includes a unique code.
+The label must either seal the container or the Caviar must be packaged in such a manner as to permit visual evidence of any opening of the container.
+The uniform labelling system applies to all Caviar produced for commercial purposes, and includes re-packaged Caviar.
+The provisions requiring all Caviar containers to be labelled have applied since the coming into force on 25th May 2006.